omnidecimal/unified-deploy-config/README.md

 - Only the specified component's properties are included at the root level
 - Environment metadata (`env_name`, `env_config_name`, `region`, `region_short`, `is_ephemeral`) is preserved
 - Other components are excluded from the output

+Because the Action always returns flattened outputs, component hoisting also means the returned keys are no longer prefixed (e.g. `tfState.bucketName` becomes `bucketName`).

 Example (hoisting terraform state component):